Skip to main content

 Your doctor will want to know

-The doctor will want to know how long your feeling sick and being sick (nausea and vomiting) have lasted and whether you have any other symptoms.
+The doctor will want to know how long your feeling nauseous and vomiting have lasted and whether you have any other symptoms.
 The doctor will particularly ask about symptoms which may suggest an underlying serious condition.
 These are known as 'red flags'.
 The sort of information your doctor will want to know includes the following:

 • Did it start suddenly or develop over time?
 Did anything trigger it?
 How long has it lasted?